dotnet/docs/docs/core/whats-new/dotnet-8/overview.md

 ## .NET SDK

-For information about what's new in the .NET SDK, Native AOT, code analysis, and diagnostics, see [What's new in the SDK and tooling for .NET 8](sdk.md).
+For information about what's new in the .NET SDK, code analysis, and diagnostics, see [What's new in the SDK and tooling for .NET 8](sdk.md).

 ## C# 12